Case Details

 Summary

-Public Prosecutor v Adam bin Mohamed Noor concerned a fatal workplace electrocution during the decommissioning of electrical infrastructure.
-The accused, Adam bin Mohamed Noor, was employed by SP PowerGrid Ltd as a technical officer and was appointed by the utility group as the authorised person and officer in charge of low-voltage (“LV”) works.
-He was charged under s 15(3A) of the Workplace Safety and Health Act (WSHA) for a negligent act at work, specifically for allowing workers to carry out electrical work unsupervised on an “Incident Cable” without ensuring that the cable remained de-energised.
-The deceased, one of the workers, was electrocuted and died while handling the cable.
+Public Prosecutor v Adam bin Mohamed Noor concerned a fatal workplace electrocution during the decommissioning of electrical infrastructure at a substation.
+The accused, Adam bin Mohamed Noor, was employed by SP PowerGrid Ltd (“SPPG”) as a technical officer and acted as the authorised person and officer in charge of low-voltage (“LV”) works.
+He was charged under s 15(3A) of the Workplace Safety and Health Act (Cap 354A, 2009 Rev Ed) (“WSHA”) for a negligent act at work—specifically, allowing the deceased and other workers to carry out electrical work unsupervised on an allegedly de-energised cable without ensuring that the cable remained de-energised.
+The deceased was electrocuted and died while handling the “Incident Cable”.

 In the District Court, the accused was acquitted.
-The District Judge (DJ) held that the prosecution had not proven beyond a reasonable doubt that the Incident Cable was initially de-energised, and further found it doubtful that the accused had given the workers a go-ahead to commence work.
-On appeal, the High Court (Vincent Hoong J) held that the DJ erred in the evaluation of evidence, particularly by placing undue focus on the precise timing and mechanics of when the cable became de-energised and by preferring the accused’s account over consistent corroborative testimony.
-The High Court therefore allowed the appeal, convicted the accused, and imposed a custodial sentence.
+The District Judge (“DJ”) found that the Prosecution had not proven beyond a reasonable doubt that the Incident Cable was initially de-energised, and also found it doubtful that the accused had allowed the workers to commence work.
+On appeal, Vincent Hoong J held that the DJ erred in law and in evaluating the evidence.
+The High Court concluded that the Prosecution proved beyond a reasonable doubt (i) that the Incident Cable was initially de-energised when the deceased commenced work on it, and (ii) that the accused failed to ensure the Incident Cable remained de-energised.
+The High Court therefore allowed the Prosecution’s appeal, convicted the accused, and imposed a custodial sentence of ten months’ imprisonment.

 What Were the Facts of This Case?

-The incident occurred at a substation at Kranji No 5 (“Substation”), which was being decommissioned by Jurong Town Corporation.
-The Substation was managed by SP PowerAssets Ltd (“SPPA”), and SP PowerGrid Ltd (“SPPG”) acted as the Transmission Agent Licensee authorised to transmit electricity for and on behalf of SPPA.
-The decommissioning required the diversion of low-voltage and high-voltage cables, followed by removal of cables and components.
-Contractors were engaged in a chain of subcontracting: SPPA’s term contractor (James Contractor Pte Ltd) issued a works order, which was subcontracted to Yong Sheng Engineering Construction Pte Ltd, and then further subcontracted to Global Marine Construction & Engineering Pte Ltd, where the deceased was a director.
+The incident occurred in or around a substation at Kranji No 5, which was being decommissioned by Jurong Town Corporation.
+For the purposes of the WSHA, the substation was a “workplace”.
+The substation was managed by SP PowerAssets Ltd (“SPPA”), while SPPG was the Transmission Agent Licensee authorised to transmit electricity for and on behalf of SPPA.
+The decommissioning required the diversion of low-voltage (“LV”) and high-voltage (“HV”) cables, followed by removal of cables and other components.
+The works were carried out through a chain of contractors and sub-contractors, including James Contractor Pte Ltd, Yong Sheng Engineering Construction Pte Ltd, and Global Marine Construction & Engineering Pte Ltd, of which the deceased was a director.

-On the morning of the incident, a group of workers gathered at OG Box 5900 around 10.15am.
-The deceased was present, along with several Global Marine employees including Malek (a licensed cable jointer), Panneerchelvam, Veerappan, and Jayaseelan, and also Dineshkumar from Yong Sheng.
-The accused and another SPPG employee, Fharouk, arrived around 10.30am.
-The OG Box 5900 was locked when they arrived.
-The accused was the only SPPG officer with keys to the OG Box 5900, and he unlocked it.
-There was no dispute that Units 1, 2, 3 and 5 were energised at the time the accused unlocked the box; the dispute centred on whether Unit 4 (and therefore the Incident Cable) was energised at that time.
+On the morning of 24 September 2017, a group of workers gathered at OG Box 5900, including the deceased, Malek (a licensed cable jointer), Panneerchelvam, Veerappan, Jayaseelan, and Dineshkumar.
+The accused and another SPPG employee, Fharouk, arrived later.
+OG Box 5900 was locked when the accused and Fharouk arrived, and the accused was the only SPPG officer in possession of the keys.
+When the accused unlocked the OG Box, Units 1, 2, 3 and 5 were energised; whether Unit 4 was energised was disputed at trial.

-After unlocking the box, the accused inserted network links into Unit 5 and removed network links from Unit 4.
-While the accused was present, he allowed the workers to remove the doors to the OG Box 5900 for safety reasons because the doors were flimsy.
-The prosecution’s case was that the accused had tested the Incident Cable to confirm it was de-energised before allowing the workers to start.
-The workers then commenced work, with the deceased first testing the Incident Cable with a colleague to confirm it was de-energised, and then handling it with bare hands.
-During this process, the Incident Cable became re-energised, resulting in the deceased’s electrocution and death.
+After unlocking, the accused inserted network links into Unit 5 and removed network links from Unit 4.
+While the accused was present, he allowed the workers to remove the doors to OG Box 5900 for safety reasons because the doors were flimsy.
+The prosecution’s case was that the accused had tested the Incident Cable to confirm it was de-energised before allowing the workers to start work.
+The workers then commenced work, with the deceased first testing the Incident Cable with a colleague to confirm it was de-energised.
+The deceased then handled the Incident Cable with bare hands.
+During this handling, the Incident Cable became re-energised, resulting in the deceased’s electrocution and death.

 By contrast, the accused claimed that he had expressly told the workers not to start because the Incident Cable was still “live” and that he would de-energise it.
-He said that the Incident Cable had not been de-energised when the deceased first handled it, and that before the accused could de-energise the cable, the deceased pulled the ends of the Incident Cable, leading to the electrocution.
-The District Court ultimately accepted the accused’s version, finding that the prosecution had not proven beyond a reasonable doubt that the Incident Cable was initially de-energised and that it was doubtful the accused had allowed the workers to commence work.
+He said the workers ignored him and began work anyway.
+On the accused’s account, the Incident Cable had not been de-energised when the deceased first handled it.
+He further asserted that before he could de-energise the cable, the deceased proceeded to pull the ends of the Incident Cable, which led to his electrocution.

 What Were the Key Legal Issues?